 The Campus Safety Committee is responsible for recommendations to management regarding the workplace safety and health of all university employees.

-The Child Development and Family Services Advisory Board advises on policy matters related to the Helen Gordon Child Development Center, such as guidelines on ethical standards for research on children, staffing, budgeting, part fee schedules, etc.
+The Child Development Advisory Board advises on policy matters related to the Helen Gordon Child Development Center and the ASPSU Children's Center, such as guidelines on ethical standards for research on children, staffing, budgeting, fee schedules, etc.

 Institutional Assessment Council

 The Institutional Assessment Council promotes and oversees the continued implementation of assessment across the campus, working closely with three offices: Instructional and Undergraduate Studies; Institutional Research and Planning; and the Center for Academic Innovation.
 It creates guidelines for assessment planning and implementation that reflect student learning at the program, department, and institutional level.
 It oversees the implementation of key learning goals for institutional assessment.
 The IAC serves as the review mechanism for assessment on campus and coordinates with the assistant and associate deans group the implementation of systemic annual reporting by schools and colleges.

 The IBC is responsible for reviewing and approving potentially bio-hazardous material research in compliance with NIH requirements and in accordance with the CDC/NIH publication, “Biosafety in Microbiological and Biomedical Laboratories.”
 The review by the committee includes an independent assessment of the project risk; determination of the appropriate containment level; and assessment of the facilities, procedures, practices, and training and expertise of personnel involved in research as required by NIH.
 This review is required for all research activities involving potentially bio-hazardous material at institutions that receive NIH funding.
 The IBC also serves as an advisory body to the Vice President of Research and Strategic Partnerships for research activities that engage potentially bio-hazardous material.
 Appointments are typically for three years.